 Painful muscle spasms and PRT

 Protective muscle spasms usually occur due to injury or the potential for injury and are the body's way of preventing further damage.
-In many, respects such spasms are similar to a splint or brace and prevent further movement/damage.
-However, when muscles go into spasm, they not only restrict mobility but can be very painful.
-Any further movement then tends to create more spasming and pain, leading to a pain cycle.
-Such a situation can easily lead to a chronic problem, especially if not managed correctly.
-Hence, muscles can stay in this protective state long after the event that triggered the spasm, and one sees this in an MSK Therapy clinic setting.
-Muscles spams tend not to respond well to being stretched, which is why the body adapts to avoid pain (see the tissue adaptation article).
+In many respects, such spasms are similar to a splint or brace and prevent further movement/damage.
+However, when muscles go into spasms, they restrict mobility and can be very painful.
+Any other movement then tends to create more spasming and pain, leading to a pain cycle.
+Such a situation can easily lead to chronic pain, especially if not managed correctly.
+Hence, muscles can stay in this protective state long after the event that triggered the muscle spasms, and one sees this in an MSK Therapy clinic setting.
+Muscles spams tend not to respond well to being stretched, which is why the body adapts to avoid pain (see the Tissue Adaptation to activity and injury article).
 Sadly, there seems to be a view that if something is tight, it only needs stretching.
 Sometimes people notice some ease from applying a stretch, only to be far worse later and repeat this pattern due to the initial pain relief.
-However, the body may not respond to further tissue stretch damage instantly, as the speed of inflammation can vary from one set of tissues to the next.
-The stretch may produce some relief due to endorphins released at the time.
-Also, there may be a slight reduction in tension too, though short-lived.
+However, the body may not respond to further tissue stretch damage instantly, as the speed of inflammation can vary due to the vascular nature of the tissues involved.
+The stretch may produce some relief due to the endorphins released at the time.
+Also, there may be a slight reduction in tension, though short-lived.

 How do you do Positional Release Therapy?